jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 <img src="/assets/DependencyInjectionAbstractFactoryTest.png" alt="Dependency Injection Factory Test" width = "95%" align="center" style="padding-right: 20px;">

 # Spring
 There are Dependency Injection frameworks as well, with Spring probably being the most well-known for Java.
 It’s very similar to what I’ve shown previously, except that there are a few annotations.
 As for that _Spring Magic_, that's part of the Spring framework.
 It will handle everything you need as long as what you need resides in the framework.
 You won't have direct access to the _Spring Magic_ itself.
+For the most part, you don't even see it.

 <img src="/assets/DependencyInjectionSpring.png" alt="Dependency Injection Spring" width = "95%" align="center" style="padding-right: 20px;">